OOPS: Automated generation of REST API specification via LLMs: Approach

 Furthermore, we observe that certain files can be determined not to contain API entries solely based on their file paths without reading their contents, such as configuration files or unit test files.
 Therefore, OOPS performs pre-filtering on non-binary files through an additional LLM call.
 Only when the judgment indicates the potential presence of API entries does OOPS conduct an in-depth analysis of the file content.
 The format of the prompt template is as follows:

-During the API entry detection step, the primary hallucination exhibited by LLMs is inconsistent path parameter formats, i.e., failing to use the unified \texttt{/\{param\}} format as required but instead outputting variant forms such as \texttt{/:param} or \texttt{/<param>} influenced by different development frameworks.
+During the API entry detection step, the primary hallucination exhibited by LLMs is inconsistent path parameter formats, i.e., failing to use the unified \texttt{/\{param\}} format as required but instead outputting variant forms such as \texttt{/:param} or \texttt{/<param>} influenced by different implementation approaches.
 To address this, OOPS performs normalization on path parameters, uniformly converting them to the \texttt{/\{param\}} format.